walder/Skynet-IADS/README.md

 `SkynetIADSSamSite.AUTONOMOUS_STATE_DARK` = SAM Site will go dark if it looses connection to IADS
 `SkynetIADSSamSite.AUTONOMOUS_STATE_DCS_AI` = SAM Site will behave in the default DCS AI.
 Alarm State will be red and ROE weapons free.

-You can also just add a SAM site omitting power source and connection node
+You can also just add a SAM site omitting power source and connection node:
 `nevadaIADS:addSamSite(sa6Site2)`

 Add a command center (optional):